 If your guest gets a flat tire, we advise them to immediately contact Turo’s roadside assistance, then contact you to coordinate a replacement or repair.
 If the damaged tire is repairable, it might be best for your guest to do so.
 If there's sidewall damage or the tire isn't repairable, give your guest approval to replace the tire with one of equal or greater quality.
 Your guest isn’t responsible for replacing any of the non-damaged tires.

-Remember to file a damage claim via the Claims resolution center no later than 24 hours after the trip ends to be eligible for reimbursement.
-Whenever possible, we encourage you to resolve the claim independently.
+Remember to file a damage report via the Damage reporting center no later than 24 hours after the trip ends to be eligible for reimbursement.
+Whenever possible, we encourage you to resolve the claim directly with your guest.
 This lets you control the process and avoid paying administrative fees and costs.
 However, if you and your guest are unable to coordinate the replacement or repair, the individual protection plan chosen by each party would be in effect as part of the damage claim.